-- Identify the questions that were rated 3 or lower.
-Read them aloud and/or post them to a flip chart for consideration. - Ask: Of all of the low-rated OFSs; - Which are you surprised that were rated at a 3 or below? - Which ones make sense having received a low rating? - Ask: In considering these low-rated OFSs; - Which ones have we already been working on? - Which ones do we think are not significant or we don't need to consider for our sustainability? - Which ones may be important to consider for our sustained work? - Ask: In considering these low-rated OFSs; - Which ones, if we don't address them, may have long-term impact? - $\circ\;$ Are there any common themes within these OFSs that are apparent to us? - We are going to select three to develop action plans with the intention of improving our rating: - Which are the three most important OFS's we should address?
-Have participants identify their top 3 OFSs by putting a mark on the OFS.
+- Identify: Identify questions that were rated 3 or lower.
+Read them aloud and/or post them to a flip chart for consideration. - Ask: From the low-rated OFSs; - o Which are you surprised that were rated at a 3 or below? - Which low rated questions ones make sense? - Ask: In considering these low-rated OFSs; - Which ones have we already been working on? - Which ones do we think are not significant or we don't need to consider for our sustainability? - Which ones may be important to consider for our sustained work? - Ask: In considering these low-rated OFSs; - Which ones, if we don't address them, may have long-term impact? - Are there any apparent common themes within these OFSs? - Select: Select three OFSs to develop action plans, with the intention of improving the rating. - Ask: Which are the three most important OFS's we should address? - o Participants identify their top 3 OFSs by putting a mark on the OFS.

-Once three OFSs have been selected complete individual action plans, found in the next section of this template.
+Once three OFSs have been selected, create individual action plans.
+A sample of an action plan can be found in the next section of this Guide.

-OPPORTUNITIES FOR SUSTAINABILITY ACTION PLANS
+OPPORTUNITIES FOR SUSTAINABILITY: ACTION PLANNING

-Opportunities for Sustainability Action Plans support the network's efforts to achieve desired outcomes and financial viability.
-The action plans identify what initiatives are needed to address the selected OFSs from the Sustainability Action Plan Assessment, including, who will implement the actions, a timeline for implementation, what resources are needed, and plans for monitoring and communicating progress.
-Use the template provided in the "Opportunities for Sustainability: A Template for Action Planning" pages 15-20.
+The Opportunities for Sustainability: A Template for Action Planning supports the network's efforts to achieve desired outcomes and financial viability.
+The action plans identify what initiatives are needed to address the selected OFSs from the Opportunities for Sustainability Action Plan Assessment, including, who will implement the actions, a timeline for implementation, resources are needed, and plans for monitoring and communicating progress.

 The primary function of the action plan is as an internal document for network leaders to focus initiatives and resources.
 Network staff will use the action plans to implement identified improvements.
 Board members will use the action plans to better understand the network's opportunities for sustainability and provide support and input on development of network systems.
+Use the templates provided in the Opportunities for Sustainability: A Template for Action Planning, pages 14-19.